Your Achieving Accreditation experience starts here

 - Describe the core and adjunct Standards that an ambulatory health care organization must meet to achieve AAAHC accreditation

 - Assess the degree to which an organization is in compliance with the core and relevant adjunct Standards

 - Analyze quality improvement projects for compliance with AAAHC Standards

-This activity will provide up to 19 credit hours.
+This activity will provide 15 AEUs and 2 IPCH (Infection Prevention Contact Hours) and up to 19 CEUs.
 This nursing continuing professional development activity was approved by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 (OBN-001-91)